m-brudi/TicTacToe/README.md

 # TicTacToe
- Basic TicTacToe made in Unity
+ Basic single player Tic Tac Toe made in Unity

+- computer can block and goes for the winning moves if available
+- early tie detection